python/cpython/Doc/library/re.rst

 .. versionchanged:: 3.3
    The ``'\u'`` and ``'\U'`` escape sequences have been added.

-.. deprecated-removed:: 3.5 3.6
+.. versionchanged:: 3.6
-   Unknown escapes consist of ``'\'`` and ASCII letter now raise a deprecation warning and will be forbidden in Python 3.6.
+   Unknown escapes consisting of ``'\'`` and ASCII letter now are errors.

 .. seealso::